<< Click to Display Table of Contents >>

 •The Page Range options determine the pages of the file that will be used for the stamp:

-•Select Pages to specify pages from the file.
-Page range options are detailed here.
-Note that if more than one page is selected then a new stamp will be created for each page.
+•Note that if more than one page is specified then a new stamp will be created for each page.

 •Enter a name in the Stamp Title text box.
 Click the blue icon to include macros as desired.

-•Use the Target Collection menu to determine the collection in which the new stamp will be located.
+•Use the Target Collection menu to determine the collection in which the new stamp will be stored.

 •Click Add New to create a new stamp collection.